lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 An interface and proxy do anything except abstract the hardware.
 At least one driver is required to use this new interface.
-So, the actual test of the new interface is postponed to the next chapter, where we are going to build a decive driver using the PlaySound.
+So, the actual test of the new interface is postponed to the next chapter, where we are going to build a device driver using the PlaySound.

-For now, we will create a controler using the new proxies, just to test the compilation process.
+For now, we will create a controller using the new proxies, just to test the compilation process.
-It wont produce any noticeble result.
+It won't produce any noticeable result.
 We are going to use the following files for this test.

 Player CFG:
 ```tiobox